kambleaakanksha2003-alt/Coffee_Sales_Analysis/README.md

 - The busiest hours are in the mornings when people are visiting their offices.
 - This trend is similar for all the stores.
 - The top category is coffee and the product is Barista Espresso across the board.

+## Additional Insights
+- We can see a continuous growth in revenue which indicates increasing popularity and success of the business
+- We can see a drastic increment in the revenue in May indicating that people are visiting the cafes often or in greater numbers
+- This could be due to the  holiday season and we should be prepared for this trend next year
+- Resource management for peak months